osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

 Kumiko is similar to the built-in Dynamo Player as it simply allows for the execution of Dynamo scripts.
-However, it goes beyond these capabilities by providing enhanced portability and collaboration.
+However, it goes beyond these capabilities by providing enhanced portability and easy collaboration functionalities.
 With Kumiko, your scripts are basically always with you.
 By synchronizing your scripts, Kumiko ensures that you can access and work with the most up-to-date versions from any location.
 This eliminates the need to worry about having the latest versions of your Dynamo scripts.

 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 You can acquire the most recent version by vising the main website.